 When you set up your design types (like “Bouquet”, “Table Centre”, or “Pedestal”), you can assign a default labour percentage to each one.
 When you add an item with that design type to your quotation, the labour is filled in automatically.
 You can still override the labour on any individual recipe item if a particular arrangement needs more or less work than the default.Categorise your labour

 When you add labour as an ingredient, make sure you tag it with the “Labour” category.
-This lets the system break down your costs at the end of an event — you can see exactly how much of your total was labour, how much was flowers, how much was foliage, and so on.
+This lets Digital Florists break down your costs at the end of an event — you can see exactly how much of your total was labour, how much was flowers, how much was foliage, and so on.
 Without the category tag, labour just appears as an unclassified item and you lose that visibility.Build labour into your templates

 If you use quotation templates, add your labour charges directly into the template for every item.
 This means when you load the template for a new event, the labour is already there — you don’t have to remember to add it every time.
 Include setup and teardown time too, especially for items like pew ends or arches that take significant effort to install on-site.Seating configuration